narengan/cis/iam.md

 Tony is able to view all the domains in this instance.

 If Bob wants to give Writer or Manager to access the following, he needs to give instance level access:
-1. Load balancer - pools and healthchecks
+* Load balancer - pools and healthchecks
-2. Firewall access rules
+* Firewall access rules
-2. Workers etc
+* Workers

-Steps:
-In the manage IAM page:
-Create a writer/manger policy on the service instance cis-test-instance
+In the manage IAM page, create a writer/manger policy on the service instance cis-test-instance.

 ```
 Manager	Resource	Only service instance cis-test-instance of CIS